 frankincense essential oil

 Pour equal parts castor oil and argan oil into a glass bottle.
 Cap and shake well. ( I use a 4 ounce brown glass spray bottle that the argan oil comes in.)
 Add the essential oils one drop at a time so you can count them.
+Add the vitamin E oil if desired.
 Shake again.
 Massage into sprain/strains, sore or inflamed areas, tight muscles, feet, hands.
 Also can be used on the face by bathing the face first with a warm wash cloth, putting a couple drops of the blend on the wash cloth, and brushing over the face–very light and feels great!